I have seen more than 150 soccer games in the UK, so I think I…

 Americans are used to football stadiums in suburbs surrounded by parking lots.
-Basketball arenas are usually the same, or in soul-less developed zones where no one goes except on game day.
+Basketball arenas are usually the same, or in soulless developed zones where no one goes except on game day.

 Most of us older folks, though, can remember when we walked through a neighborhood to get to the stadium – and that’s mostly what it’s like in English soccer.

 Chelsea is the best example I’ve seen so far.
 They are one of the great clubs in the world, with a cabinet full of league trophies, domestic cups, and European cups.
-But their stadium, which is a sparkling 42,000-seat palace called Stamford Bridge, is literally surrounded by apartments and about a two-minute walk from a tube station in the middle of a busy neighborhood in West London.
+But their stadium, which is a sparkling 42,000-seat palace called Stamford Bridge, is literally surrounded by apartments and about a two-minute walk from a Tube station in the middle of a busy neighborhood in West London.

 Arsenal’s new stadium, The Emirates with 60,000 seats, is surrounded by homes in North London.
 Even though it’s set off a bit by pedestrian bridges, when the game is over and you walk out of your seats, you’re about five minutes from a pub or cafe.
-And local people set up food and merchandise booths in their yards to sell to the throngs walking over from the tube.
+And local people set up food and merchandise booths in their yards to sell to the throngs walking over from the Tube.

 Speaking of stadiums, by our standards they are fairly small.
 The biggest club stadium in the country is Old Trafford, home of Manchester United, with about 75,000 seats.
-West Ham’s new place has 66,000, Arsenal has 60,000, Newcastle 52,000, and after that it’s 48,000 and down.
+West Ham’s new place has 66,000, Tottenham 61,000, Arsenal has 60,000, Newcastle 52,000, and after that it’s 48,000 and down.
 Many of these are rebuilds of really old stadiums, and the seats often seem right on top of the game.

 Americans think it’s a big deal when San Francisco plays Oakland, or when two New York teams play each other.
 Well, how about this?
-Of the 20 teams in England’s top division, the Premier League, six of them are in London!
+Of the 20 teams in England’s top division, the Premier League, seven of them are in London!

-Sure, London is huge, but consider this: Fulham and Chelsea are two tube stops apart from one another.
+Sure, London is huge, but consider this: Fulham and Chelsea are two Tube stops apart from one another.
 (Were Fulham any good, this would be a big deal).
 Tottenham and Arsenal, two top clubs who share a bitter hatred, are within a couple miles of each other!

 Even cities like Birmingham and Manchester, home to several more big clubs between them, are within a three-hour train ride from London!
 So going to England to watch soccer is a remarkably compact experience for us Americans.